splynx/docs/files/en/configuring_tariff_plans/one_time_plans/one_time_plans.md

 One-Time plans
 ==============
-These are non recurring charges used regularly which include services like, call out fees, initial connection of customers, materials used in conduit, etc.
+These are non-recurring charges used regularly which include services like, call out fees, the initial connection of customers, materials used in conduit, etc.

 To create new One-Time plans, navigate to _Tariff plans → One-time_ and click on Add plan.

 ![one_time1.png](one_time1.png)

-You will be redirected to a add plan page where you will fill in the following parameters to create a new one-time plan.
+You will be redirected to an add plan page where you will fill in the following parameters to create a new one-time plan.

 ![one_time2.png](one_time2.png)